BoundaryML/baml/README.md

 <img src="https://imgs.xkcd.com/comics/standards.png" />

+### Why not use Pydantic / Instructor or Langchain?

+Here’s our detailed comparison vs [Pydantic and other frameworks](https://docs.boundaryml.com/v3/home/comparisons/pydantic).
+TL;DR: BAML is more than just a data-modeling library like Pydantic.

+1. Everything is typesafe
+2. The prompt is also never hidden from you
+3. It comes with an integrated playground
+4. can support any model

 ### Does BAML use LLMs to generate code?

 No, BAML uses a custom-built compiler.
 Takes just a few milliseconds!